 Salt Lake City, Utah, United States

-Evaluate the change Short Physical Performance Battery (SPPB) score
+Evaluate the Change Short Physical Performance Battery (SPPB) Score

-Results from FACT-L (Functional Assessment of Cancer Therapy-Lung) questionnaire
+FACT-L (Functional Assessment of Cancer Therapy-Lung) Questionnaire

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.